JonJagger/cyber-dojo/readme.txt

 :unit_test_framework
   The name of the unit test framework used.
-This name partially determines the name of the ruby function (in the CyberDojo server) used to parse the run-tests output (to see if the increment passes or fails).
-For example, if the value is 'cassert' then app/helpers/run_tests_output_parser.rb must contain a method called parse_cassert() and will be called to parse the output of running the tests via the cyberdojo.sh shell file.
+This name partially determines the name of the ruby function (in the CyberDojo server) used to parse the run-tests output (to see if the increment generates a red/green/amber traffic light).
+For example, if the value is 'cassert' then
+      app/helpers/run_tests_output_parser.rb
+  must contain a method called parse_cassert() and will be called to parse the output of running the tests via the cyberdojo.sh shell file.

 There are two more parameters that can be specified in a manifest.rb file as part of the inspected ruby object:

 {
-  :max_run_tests_duration => 20,
+  :max_run_tests_duration => 5,
   :tab_size => 2,
 }

 :max_run_tests_duration
   This is the maximum number of seconds the CyberDojo server allows an increment to run in (the time starts after all that increments' files have been copied to the sandbox folder).
-This allows players to continue if they accidentally code an infinite loop for example.
+This ensures a run-tests submission finished even if the code accidentally contains an infinite loop (for example).
   Reloaded on each increment so it can be modified mid-kata if necessary.
 Defaults to 10 seconds.

 :tab_size
   This is the number of spaces a tab character expands to in the editor textarea.